yandex-cloud/docs/en/_api-ref-grpc/managed-postgresql/api-ref/grpc/cluster_service.md

 log_statement | enum **LogStatement**<br>This setting specifies which SQL statements should be logged (on the user level). <br>See in-depth description in [PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-logging.html). <ul><li>`LOG_STATEMENT_NONE`: (default) logs none of SQL statements.</li><li>`LOG_STATEMENT_DDL`: logs all data definition statements (such as `CREATE`, `ALTER`, `DROP` and others).</li><li>`LOG_STATEMENT_MOD`: logs all statements that fall in the `LOG_STATEMENT_DDL` category plus data-modifying statements (such as `INSERT`, `UPDATE` and others).</li><li>`LOG_STATEMENT_ALL`: logs all SQL statements.</li></ul>
 pool_mode | enum **PoolingMode**<br>Mode that the connection pooler is working in with specified user. <br>See in-depth description in [Odyssey documentation](https://github.com/yandex/odyssey/blob/master/documentation/configuration.md#pool-string) <ul><li>`SESSION`: (default) server connection will be assigned to it for the whole duration the client stays connected</li><li>`TRANSACTION`: server connection is assigned to a client only during a transaction</li><li>`STATEMENT`: server connection will be put back into the pool immediately after a query completes</li></ul>
 prepared_statements_pooling | **[google.protobuf.BoolValue](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/bool-value)**<br>User can use prepared statements with transaction pooling. <br>See in-depth description in [PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-prepare.html)
-catchup_timeout | **[google.protobuf.Int64Value](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/int64-value)**<br>The maximum time (in seconds) for synchronization between standby and primary <br>See in-depth description in [PostgreSQL documentation](https://www.postgresql.org/docs/current/warm-standby.html) wal_sender_timeout | **[google.protobuf.Int64Value](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/int64-value)**<br>The maximum time (in milliseconds) to wait for WAL replication (can be set only for PostgreSQL 12+) Terminate replication connections that are inactive for longer than this amount of time. <br>Default value: `6000` (60 seconds). <br>Value of `0` disables the timeout mechanism. <br>See in-depth description in [PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-replication.html) idle_in_transaction_session_timeout | **[google.protobuf.Int64Value](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/int64-value)**<br>Sets the maximum allowed idle time (in milliseconds) between queries, when in a transaction. <br>Values of `0` (default) disables the timeout. <br>See in-depth description in [PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-client.html) statement_timeout | **[google.protobuf.Int64Value](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/int64-value)**<br>The maximum time (in milliseconds) to wait for statement The timeout is measured from the time a command arrives at the server until it is completed by the server. <br>If `log_min_error_statement` is set to ERROR or lower, the statement that timed out will also be logged. <br>Value of `0` (default) disables the timeout <br>See in-depth description in [PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-client.html)
+catchup_timeout | **[google.protobuf.Int64Value](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/int64-value)**<br>The connection pooler setting.
+It determines the maximum allowed replication lag (in seconds).
+Pooler will reject connections to the replica with a lag above this threshold.
+It can be useful to prevent application from reading stale data. <br>Default value: 0 <br>Value of `0` disables this mechanism wal_sender_timeout | **[google.protobuf.Int64Value](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/int64-value)**<br>The maximum time (in milliseconds) to wait for WAL replication (can be set only for PostgreSQL 12+) Terminate replication connections that are inactive for longer than this amount of time. <br>Default value: `60000` (60 seconds). <br>Value of `0` disables the timeout mechanism. <br>See in-depth description in [PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-replication.html) idle_in_transaction_session_timeout | **[google.protobuf.Int64Value](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/int64-value)**<br>Sets the maximum allowed idle time (in milliseconds) between queries, when in a transaction. <br>Values of `0` (default) disables the timeout. <br>See in-depth description in [PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-client.html) statement_timeout | **[google.protobuf.Int64Value](https://developers.google.com/protocol-buffers/docs/reference/csharp/class/google/protobuf/well-known-types/int64-value)**<br>The maximum time (in milliseconds) to wait for statement The timeout is measured from the time a command arrives at the server until it is completed by the server. <br>If `log_min_error_statement` is set to ERROR or lower, the statement that timed out will also be logged. <br>Value of `0` (default) disables the timeout <br>See in-depth description in [PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config-client.html)